pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 * [Clone the repository](https://github.com/cnunciato/fullstack-pulumi-mern-digitalocean) to your local machine
 * [Install Pulumi]({{< relref "/docs/get-started/install" >}}) and [Node.js](https://nodejs.org/)
-* [Sign into DigitalOcean](cloud.digitalocean.com/) and get a [personal access token](https://cloud.digitalocean.com/account/api/tokens) with read-write permissions
+* [Sign into DigitalOcean](cloud.digitalocean.com/) and obtain a [personal access token](https://cloud.digitalocean.com/account/api/tokens) with read-write permissions
-* Grant DigitalOcean access to your GitHub repository by [visiting the Apps page](https://cloud.digitalocean.com/apps), choosing Create App, and following the steps to install the GitHub app
+* Grant DigitalOcean access to your GitHub repository by [visiting the Apps page](https://cloud.digitalocean.com/apps), choosing Create App, and following the steps to install DigitalOcean's GitHub app
 * Optionally, if you'd like to develop the application locally as well, [install and configure MongoDB Community Edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)

-One thing to note: since we'll be provisioning real DigitalOcean resources, there's a chance you could incur a slight cost in doing so.
-But since we'll be using the least expensive plan settings available, and tearing everything down when we're done, that cost shouldn't amount to more than a few pennies or so.
+One thing to note: since we'll be provisioning real DigitalOcean resources, there's a chance you could incur a slight cost for what you use.
+However, as we'll be using the least expensive plan settings available, and tearing everything down when we're through, that cost shouldn't amount to more than a few pennies or so.

 Let's get started.